AntonKotorovych/visa-race-pet/README.md

   ## Getting Started

   This project is posted on github pages.
-You can use it directly from there
+You can use it directly from there or

-    or

-    Clone the repository:
+### Clone the repository

     git clone https://github.com/AntonKotorovych/visa-race-pet.git

 Open the index.html file in a web browser.
 Interact with the form, add participants, and enjoy the race simulation!

 Feel free to explore and modify the code to enhance or customize the project according to your preferences.
 Happy racing!